Field Experience Placement Policies

 Field Experience and Clinical Practice Policy for Initial Teacher Preparation Programs

-Field placements are very important to candidates in the teacher preparation program.
+Field placements are very important to candidates in a teacher preparation program.
 Georgia Southern University and its Partner Schools place great importance on field experiences and clinical practice.

 - All field experiences are coordinated between the Office of Initial Educator Preparation and Assessment, academic programs, and Partner Schools.

 - An attempt will be made to place two or more teacher candidates in a school.
 An exception to this clustering policy could be rendered by a program or department.
 This exception would be a result of specialization required of the clinical supervisor.
 (This does not apply to candidates in an on-line MAT program.)

 - One geographical area will serve Georgia Southern’s teacher candidate population.
 The primary area is within a 70 mile radius of either Georgia Southern campus.
 Candidates can expect the maximum one-way travel to a school site to be 70 miles or less from either Georgia Southern campus.
 Field experiences, including student teaching, for students in the online MAT in Elementary Education, Health and Physical Education and Special Education will be considered in the Georgia region in which they are located.
 Field experiences for the MAT in Spanish, including student teaching, will take place within a 70 mile radius of the Georgia Southern Statesboro campus.
 Field experiences for the MAT in Secondary Education or Middle Grades Education can occur anywhere in Georgia if the candidate is a teacher of record.
 If not a teacher of record, field placements will take place within a 70 mile radius of the Georgia Southern Statesboro or Armstrong campus.